vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/zkASM/some-examples.md

+# zkASM Examples

 This section serves as a compendium of useful examples.

 ## EVM ADD

-Let's take the EVM ADD opcode as our first introductional example:
+Let us take the `EVM ADD` opcode as our introductory example:

 ```
 opADD: